celestiaorg/orchestrator-relayer/docs/orchestrator.md

 - `/dns/bootstr-incent-1.celestia.tools/tcp/30000/p2p/12D3KooWSGZ2LXW2soQFHgU82uLfN7pNW5gMMkTnu1fhMXG43TvP`

-Make sure to specify it using the `-b` flag when running the orchestrator.
+Make sure to specify it using the `--p2p.bootstrappers` flag when running the orchestrator or set it in the `<orchestrator_home>/config/config.toml` config file.

 This means that even if the consensus node is already connected to the consensus network, if the orchestrator doesn't start with a list of bootstrapper to its specific network, then, it will not work and will output the following logs: